GIFT ACCEPTANCE POLICY

 Gifts and pledges will be counted in only one phase of the fundraising initiative or campaign.
-No commitments will be counted for the first and for subsequent phases of the program.
+No commitments will be counted for both the first and for subsequent phases.

 The value of any canceled, withdrawn, or unfulfilled pledge will be subtracted from the campaign totals when it is determined that the commitment will not be realized.

-During a campaign some planned gifts will be counted toward the goal at either full face value, present fair market value or at a discounted rate.
-The CAF has counting guidelines that provide assistance for reporting a numeric summary of activity, results and progress toward goals during the campaign period.
+During a campaign some planned gifts will be counted toward the goal at either full face value, present fair market value or at a discounted rate, as determined by the Chief Financial Officer.
 The full-face value of all gifts will be recorded for gift recognition/stewardship purposes, but the present value of split interest gifts will also be recorded and shown in the aggregate when reporting campaign gift totals.
-(See Campaign Counting Guidelines document)

 NON GIFT REVENUE

 The following types of funds may be designated to the fundraising initiative or campaign, but will be reported as non-gift income to the program.
 These forms of revenue will be shown as additions to the program from non-philanthropic sources:

 B. Donor or board-designated investment earnings on gifts; and

 All fundraising events in which there is a publicized or inferred contribution element must comply with applicable tax laws concerning tax deductibility.
 It is the CAF's responsibility to disclose the deductible amount of any ticket price to attend an event.
 The CAF will assign a realistic fair market value, including entertainment, to the event.
 Donors of in-kind gifts or services will be issued receipts with no gift value assigned.